 He sells online courses on all things faux rocks, from building a faux rock waterfall and slide to landing more building contracts .
 Dave is passionate about faux rocks, but he’s also passionate about helping other artists — and that’s what teaching an online art course is all about.

 Podia makes it easy for Dave Henderson, Zea Mays Printmaking, and all artists in this section to host, launch, and sell their online courses.
-Tune into our weekly demo to learn more about selling online courses with Podia.
+Sign up for your free Podia account today .

-No matter what path you choose, I’m rooting for you, and I’m sure it’ll be a work of art. 🎨
+No matter what path you choose, I’m rooting for you.
+I’m sure it’ll be a work of art. 🎨